How to Apply for an Australia Tourist Visa from the Philippines (Step-by-Step Guide)

 • Debit card

-Fees are non-refundable, even if refused.
+Fees are non-refundable, even if the order is refused.
 You will get an email with the subject “IMMI Acknowledgement of Application Received” indicating that they received your application.
 Attached is a PDF letter titled “IMMI Acknowledgement of Application,” which serves as confirmation that you have successfully submitted your visa application.

 Step 7: Biometrics (If Required)